Excel VBA: How to Exit a For Loop: 5 Methods

 What Is an Infinite Loop in Excel VBA?

-An infinite loop in Excel VBA is a loop that runs indefinitely because the loop condition is never met or because the code inside the loop is not allowing the loop to exit.
+An infinite loop in Excel VBA is a loop that runs indefinitely because the loop condition is never met or because the code inside the loop does not allow the loop to exit.
 This can cause the program to freeze or crash and can lead to loss of data.
 It’s important to ensure that any loops in Excel VBA have a clear exit condition and to test the code thoroughly to avoid infinite loops.
 Below is an example of an infinite Do-While Loop:

 Code Image of an Infinite Loop in Excel VBA